mikeflynn/honeybearhoneypot/README.md

         Run the honey pot without the GUI
   -pin-reset string
-        Reset the admin PIN to a specific value -ssh-port string
+        Reset the admin PIN to a specific value -rate-limit-ban int
+        The duration to ban an IP for if they exceed the rate limit in seconds (e.g. 300) -rate-limit-max int
+        The maximum number of requests allowed in the window -rate-limit-window int
+        The window of time to count requests for rate limiting in seconds (e.g. 60) -ssh-port string
         The port to listen on for honey pot SSH connections.
 Comma separated list for multiple ports. (default "1337") -tunnel string
         The user and host to connect to via SSH.
-Ex: user@server.com:22 -tunnel-key string
+Ex: user@server.com:22 -tunnel-bind string
+        The address to bind to on the remote server. (default "127.0.0.1") -tunnel-key string
         The SSH key to use to connect to the specified remote host.
-  -width int
+  -tunnel-remote-port string
+        The port to forward on the remote server. (default "8022") -width int
         The width of the GUI window
 ```